nicolasfara/cheese-ontology/docs/content/_index.md

 ## Rule 1

-With this rule you can __infer__ that a cheese which is made with a certified milk must be a certified cheese
+This rule you can __infer__ that a cheese which is made with a certified milk must be a certified cheese

 <img src="swrl1.svg" alt="SWRL1" width="80%">